martinteoharov/MediBuddy/README.md

 To run MediBuddy in a Colab notebook, follow these steps:

 1. Open the following URL in your browser: https://colab.research.google.com/github/martinteoharov/MediBuddy/blob/main/main.ipynb
-2. Click on "File" > "Save a copy in Drive" to create a copy of the notebook in your Google Drive account
-3. Follow the instructions in the notebook to run MediBuddy
+2. Follow the instructions in the notebook to run MediBuddy

 ## Getting Started - Locally